Part 2: Freefall

 Jeff Parker also stayed on the island where he established

 an orchid plantation.
-Randy Wimer moved back to the States where he was,
+Randy Wimer moved back to the States and studied

 at some point, a youth counsellor.
 Larry Willey still dabbled in music